Built Environment Technology 1 (10187.2)

 3. UC graduates are lifelong learners - be self-aware

 Welcome to Built Environment Technology 1, or BET1, a core unit for architecture, landscape architecture, interior architecture, and building construction management (BCM) students.
 This is a good opportunity for all the groups of students to work together and build an understanding of what each other does.
-Additional, this unit will provide you with an understanding of the built environment structures, and materials and how they manage to be adequately resistant and keep their shape for their designed lifecycle.
+Additionally, this unit will provide you with an understanding of the built environment structures, and materials and how they manage to be adequately resistant and keep their shape for their designed lifecycle.

 Equivalent units8335 Technology Laboratory.